rktjmp/pact.nvim/enum/README.md

   May return one value, the `key` to store the enumerable value under, or two values, where the first is the `key` and the second is the `value`.

-  Function enumerables must always return two values.
+  Function enumerables must always return both the group-key and value.

   Keys may not be `nil`.